Filter Hygiene for Jira — Documentation

 - Use CSV, cleanup summary, and Recent Activity exports to create periodic audit reports for compliance or management review.

-- Test bulk actions on a small selection and review the preflight blockers before applying to many filters.
+- Test owner/share actions on a small selection and review preflight blockers plus exact-undo eligibility before applying them.

 Troubleshooting